kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/03_Requirements/transcript.md

+Slides -> bash terminal

 Hello Everyone and Welcome back.

 Ok, So what are the requirements for this course to get the most out of it?

-there are three sets of requirements
+Well, there are three sets of requirements

  - user requirements